jrp244/byu-cs324/lab-shell-pipeline/README.md

 overwrite an existing file on the filesystem.
 These files are deleted by the driver when it is done running the trace.

-Some trace files also contains directives in place of commands.
+Some trace files also contain directives in place of commands.
 For example, a line begins with the word `SLEEP` is not actually a command, but rather a directive that the driver should wait for a designated number of seconds before executing the next command.
 The  `INT` and `TSTP` directives direct the